+On November 27, 2001, Archangel Diamond Corporation ("ADC"), a Canadian diamond development company, filed a lawsuit in the Denver District Court, Colorado against OAO Arkhangelskgeoldobycha ("AGD"), a Group company, and the Company (together the "Defendants").
+ADC alleged that the Defendants interfered with the transfer of a diamond exploration license to Almazny Bereg, a joint venture between ADC and AGD.
+ADC claimed compensatory damages of \$1.2 billion and punitive damages of \$3.6 billion.
+On October 15, 2002, the District Court dismissed the lawsuit for lack of personal jurisdiction.
+This ruling was upheld by the Colorado Court of Appeals on March 25, 2004.
+On November 21, 2005, the Colorado Supreme Court affirmed the lower courts' ruling that no specific jurisdiction exists over the Defendants.
 By virtue of this finding, AGD (the holder of the diamond exploration license) was dismissed from the lawsuit.
 The Colorado Supreme Court found, however, that the trial court made a procedural error by failing to hold an evidentiary hearing before making its ruling concerning general jurisdiction regarding the Company and remanded the case to the Colorado Court of Appeals to consider whether the lawsuit should have been dismissed on alternative grounds (i.e., forum non conveniens).
 The Colorado Court of Appeals declined to dismiss the case based on forum non conveniens and the case was remanded to the District Court.
 In June 2009, three creditors of ADC filed an Involuntary Bankruptcy Petition putting ADC into bankruptcy.
 In November 2009, after adding a claim, ADC removed the case from the District Court to the US Bankruptcy Court.
 On October 28, 2010, the Bankruptcy Court granted the Company's Motion for Remand and Abstention and remanded the case to the Denver District Court.
-On October 20, 2011, the Denver District Court dismissed all claims in the lawsuit against the Company.
-ADC has filed a notice of appeal.
-No briefing schedule has been established.
+On October 20, 2011, the Denver District Court dismissed all claims against the Company for lack of jurisdiction.
+ADC filed notice of appeal on April 17, 2012.
+On August 23, 2012, the Court of Appeals affirmed the Denver District Court's dismissal for lack of jurisdiction.
+ADC filed a Petition for Rehearing which was denied on September 20, 2012.
+ADC then filed a petition for Writ of Certiorari in the Colorado Supreme Court on October 18, 2012.
+The Company filed its Response to the Writ on November 1, 2012.
+The Colorado Supreme Court has not indicated yet if it will consider this case.
 Management does not believe that the ultimate resolution of this matter will have a material adverse effect on the Group's financial condition.

 On January 6, 2012, ADC filed a lawsuit in the US District Court for the District of Colorado (federal court) reasserting almost identical claims asserted in the aforementioned lawsuit and dismissed by the Denver District Court (state court) notwithstanding ADC's appeal of the state court's decision.
-The time within which the Company is required to respond has not expired.
+In Federal Court case, the Company has filed a Motion to Dismiss and discovery has been stayed pending further action.
 The Company plans to seek dismissal of the case and vigorously defend the matter.
 Management does not believe that the ultimate resolution of this matter will have a material adverse effect on the Group's financial condition.